Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 Sheikh Mohammed added: “I think that what Netanyahu has done yesterday, he just killed any hope for those hostages.”

-The Israeli military's plans for the next phases of its operation in what it calls Hamas’ last remaining stronghold is aimed taking over the largest Palestinian city that's already devastated from earlier raids and experiencing famine.
+The Israeli military's plans for the next phases of its operation in what it calls Hamas’ last remaining stronghold are aimed at taking over the largest Palestinian city that's already devastated from earlier raids and experiencing famine.

 The plans have drawn widespread condemnation and add to Israel’s already unprecedented global isolation, which intensified further this week following the strike on Qatar.